-Effective April 3, 2020, the Company declared force majeure under its Huilacollo option as a result of the COVID-19 shutdown in Peru which allows the Company to defer the option payment that was otherwise due May 11, 2020.
-Once the government restrictions are lifted and exploration activities can resume, the Company will have a grace period, based on the length of the force majeure period, to make this payment.
+Effective April 3, 2020, the Company declared force majeure under its Huilacollo option as a result of the COVID-19 shutdown in Peru, allowing the Company to defer the option payment that was otherwise due May 11, 2020.
+Force Majeure was lifted on June 5, 2020, due to the Peruvian Governments easing of COVID-19 restrictions.
+As a result, the option payment became due in July 2020 and together with the finder's fee was paid subsequent to the quarter end.